luisggc/FConcrete/README.rst

 - Examples of tool usage (completion for optimized pre-dimensioning)
 - Program expense calculation function
 - Documentation
+- Dinamic calculation of d (steel height) when there is change of the expected steel position

 TODO
 ----

-- Dinamic calculation of d when there is change of the expected steel position
 - Check rupture (ELS)
 - Check minimum area on the support
 - Draw the beam